 - Annuitants age 65+, ineligible for Medicare free Part A coverage

-Annuitants wishing to opt out and receive the incentive must be currently enrolled in the State’s health plan (or must have elected to opt out during the May 2013 Benefit Choice Period with the opt out effective July 1, 2013) and have proof of other comprehensive medical coverage provided by an entity other than the Department of Central Management Services (CMS).
-Eligible annuitants have until September 30, 2013, to elect to opt out of the State’s coverage without the necessity of experiencing a qualifying change in status.
+Annuitants wishing to opt out and receive the incentive must be currently enrolled in the State’s health plan (or must have elected to opt out during the May 2014 Benefit Choice Period with the opt out effective July 1, 2014) and have proof of other comprehensive medical coverage provided by an entity other than the Department of Central Management Services (CMS).
 Eligible annuitants who have less than 20 years of state service will receive $150 per month; those annuitants with 20 or more years of state service will receive $500 per month.

 Annuitants interested in opting out and receiving the incentive must complete a financial incentive opt-out application and provide proof of other major medical insurance by an entity other than the CMS.
 Annuitants electing to opt out cannot be enrolled as a dependent in any other plan administered by CMS (i.e., TRIP, CIP or LGHP).
 The opt-out with financial incentive application and proof of other coverage must be submitted to the annuitant’s retirement system.
 Approved financial incentive opt-out applications will become effective the first day of the month following receipt of the application by the retirement system.